-by Guest on Oct 12, 2012
+by Guest Post on Oct 12, 2012

-> Before you can move into a new home, you've got to sell your old home.
+Before you can move into a new home, you've got to sell your old home.
 But doing that isn't always easy, particularly in today's market.
 A tried and true way to sell your home is by holding a home staging.
 And a proven, important tactic for a successful home staging is to remove extra furniture and clutter from your home.
 Not only will this allow you to sell your home sooner, but as the best real estate agents will tell you, it will also allow you to sell your home at a higher price.

 But getting rid of clutter is easier said than done.
 What has to go?
 Where will you put it?
 We'll show you what to do:

 See your home through the buyer's eyes

 .
 You've probably been living in your home for years and have grown used to space and the way you have things arranged.
 This can make it hard for you to view things objectively: what looks good and natural to you won't look the same to others.
 Try to view the space with fresh eyes: that large couch may make the room look comfortable to you, but will someone new to space think that it makes it look small?
 That corner desk in your office may be functional, but does its scratched and scruffy surface make the whole room look shabby?

 Consider the way potential buyers will approach your home, and the observations and corresponding unconcious ques they'll take from every detail.
 Someone approaching your home for the first time might see a bit of clutter and think that if the owner of the home is irresponsible enough to not even maintain organization and cleanliness, what other problems might there be with the house that they can't see?
 Remember that they'll be approaching your house along a very specific route, and any problems that they see in the beginning might color the way they approach the rest of the house.
 What should you take away from this?
 Make sure your foyer or entrance, in particular, are clean and clear and properly maintained.